kriten-io/kriten-docs/docs/roadmap/mcp_server.md

 ## When will it be ready?

-We are planning a beta release for Q3 2025.
+We are assessing demand for this feature.

 ![Kriten MCP Server](../assets/kriten-MCP.png)